siahuat0727/loan-management/README.md

 - **Step 1.3**: Click on this [Google Form link](https://docs.google.com/forms/d/1e0y4KoUm4ixYAx-mn5XKrfzxkleW7CxeRMIDdScKkzc).
 - **Step 1.4**:  Use the `...` (More) menu in the upper-right corner and select `Make a copy` to create a copy of the form in your Google Drive.

 **Note**: After you've duplicated both the Google Form and Spreadsheet, you'll need to link them together.
 It's simple!
 Just head over to your Google Form, click on the 'Responses' tab, and then hit the Google Sheets icon.
 Make sure to select the copied spreadsheet from your Drive.
-And guess what?
-The first time you open your new Google Spreadsheet, it initializes an empty 'Transactions' sheet that's directly linked to the Form.
-Now that's what we call seamless automation! 🎉

-After duplicating the Google Form and Spreadsheet, you'll need to manually link them.
-Simply go to the Google Form, click on the "Responses" tab, and then click on the Google Sheets icon to select your duplicated spreadsheet.
 Here's the magic part: The first time you open your new spreadsheet, it automatically runs an initialization script.
-This script takes care of emptying "Transactions" sheet, and emptying the monthly summary and details.
-Just by opening the spreadsheet, you're all set and ready to go—how awesome is that? 🚀
+Just by opening the spreadsheet, you're all set and ready to go! 🚀

 ### Step 2: Setup Email Addresses 📧

 #### Spreadsheet Structure
-After duplicating the shared Google Spreadsheet, you'll find it has the following sheets:

 - **Monthly Summary**: For summarizing the loan details.
 - **Monthly Details**: For capturing detailed transactions.